timriffe/covid_age/README.md

-# COVID-19 cases and deaths by age and sex
+# COVerAGE-DB Comment end

-What shall we name this database?
+## COVID-19 cases, deaths, and tests by age and sex

 This project is currently in development, stay tuned for documentation.
 You can get preliminary output in 5 and 10-year age groups in the `/Data` folder.
 This contains columns for `Cases`, `Deaths`, and `Tests` (presently only available by age for Denmark).
 There are more populations availale in the unharmonized input database (`inputDB.csv`) because they may be awaiting additional inputs needed to harmonize age groups.